Tripian-inc/TRPRestKit/README.md

 In order to keep Tripian Rest kit focused specifically on networking implementations of Tripian Rest API, additional component frameworks have been created by the [Tripian Software Team](https://www.tripian.com/about-us/) to bring additional functionality to the Tripian IOS Frameworks ecosystem.

-- [TRPCoreKit](https://corekit) - A Core framework which includes all the operations of Tripian Rest Kit in view controllers including with core functionalities.
+- **TRPCoreKit** - A Core framework which includes all the operations of Tripian Rest Kit in view controllers including with core functionalities.
 Such as creating trip, getting daily plan list, performing user management, viewing or editing user's upcoming & past trips, etc.

-- [TRPFoundationKit](https://foundationkit) - A Foundation framework which defines a base layer of functionality among Tripian IOS Frameworks.
+- **TRPFoundationKit** - A Foundation framework which defines a base layer of functionality among Tripian IOS Frameworks.
 It provides primitive classes and introduces several paradigms that makes developing with TRPRestKit more easier by introducing consistent conventions.

 ## Requirements

 Tripian Rest Kit and Tripian Core Kit are compatible with applications written in Swift 5 in Xcode 10.2 and above.
 Tripian Rest Kit and Tripian Core Kit frameworks run on iOS 11.0 and above.

-Tripian Rest Kit SDK is also available [for Android](https://github.com/tripian/trpRestKitAndroid/).

 ## Installation